Isle of Man: Communications

 The main telephone provider on the Isle of Man is Manx Telecom.
 The island has two mobile operators: Manx Telecom, previously known as Manx Pronto, and Sure.
-Cloud9 operated as a third mobile operator on the island for a short time, but has since withdrawn.
+Cloud9 operated as a third mobile operator on the island for a short time but has since withdrawn.

-Broadband internet services are available through four local providers: Wi-Manx, Domicilium, Manx Computer Bureau and Manx Telecom.
-The island does not have its own ITU country code, but is accessed via the British country code (+44), and the island's telephone numbers are part of the British telephone numbering plan, with local dialling codes 01624 for landlines and 07524, 07624 and 07924 for mobiles.
-Calls to the island from the UK however, are generally charged differently from those within the UK, and may or may not be included in any "inclusive minutes" packages.
+Broadband internet services are available through four local providers: Wi-Manx, Domicilium, Manx Computer Bureau and Manx Telecom, non-local offerings have begun to offer coverage with recent investment from Starlink which is available island wide.
+The island does not have its own ITU country code but is accessed via the British country code (+44).
+Telephone numbers are part of the British telephone numbering plan, with local dialling codes 01624 for landlines and 07524, 07624 and 07924 for mobiles.
+Calls to the island from the UK, however, are generally charged differently from those within the UK and may or may not be included in any "inclusive minutes" packages.

-In 1996, the Isle of Man Government obtained permission to use the .im national top-level domain (TLD), and has ultimate responsibility for its use.
-The main is managed from day to day by Domicilium, an island-based internet service provider.
+In 1996, the Isle of Man Government obtained permission to use the .im national top-level domain (TLD) and has ultimate responsibility for its use.
+The domain is managed from day to day by Domicilium, an island-based internet service provider.
 In December 2007, the Manx Electricity Authority and its telecommunications subsidiary, e-llan Communications, commissioned the laying of a new fibre-optic link that connects the island to a worldwide fibre-optic network.
 In August 2021 it was reported that Elon Musk's satellite internet service, Starlink, had been granted a licence to operate from a ground station on the island.

 The Isle of Man has three radio stations: Manx Radio, Energy FM and 3FM.

 There is no insular television service, but local transmitters retransmit British mainland digital broadcasts via the free-to-air digital terrestrial service Freeview.
 The Isle of Man is served by BBC North West for BBC One and BBC Two television services, and ITV Granada for ITV.

-Many television services are available by satellite, such as Sky, and Freesat from the group of satellites at 28.2° East, as well as services from a range of other satellites around Europe such as the Astra satellites at 19.2° east and Hot Bird.
+Many television services are available by satellite, such as Sky and Freesat from the group of satellites at 28.2° East, as well as services from a range of other satellites around Europe such as the Astra satellites at 19.2° east and Hot Bird.

-The Isle of Man has three newspapers, all weeklies, and all owned by Isle of Man Newspapers, a division of the Edinburgh media company Johnston Press.
+The Isle of Man has three newspapers, all weeklies and owned by Media Isle of Man, formerly Isle of Man Newspapers, a division of the media company The Tindle Group.
 The Isle of Man Courier (distribution 36,318) is free and distributed to homes on the island.
 The other two newspapers are Isle of Man Examiner (circulation 13,276) and the Manx Independent (circulation 12,255).

 Postal services are the responsibility of the Isle of Man Post Office, which took over from the UK's General Post Office in 1973.
+Independent postal services such as DHL, FedEx and Hermes Europe are also present.